 FOR PART ONE OF THIS STORY, CLICK HERE.

 When the Methodist minister’s young wife died unexpectedly at Omeo on January 3rd 1928, shock was quickly followed by disquiet.
 Locals reflected on (and gossiped about) the Rev. Griggs’ ‘friendship’ with Lotti Condon, the pretty young daughter of a wealthy grazier.
 Acting on the rumours, it was decided that Mrs Griggs body should be exhumed and forensically examined.
-Shockingly, traces of arsenic were found and Ronald Griggs was subsequently charged with murder.
+Shockingly, traces of arsenic were found.
+Ronald Griggs was arrested by dapper Detective Inspector Daniel Malfahey, and subsequently charged with murder.

 A coronial inquest was held at Omeo.
 Between sessions the accused man was held in an old, log built cell, dating from the town’s mining days.

 Among those to give evidence against Griggs was Ethel’s younger sister, Edna